endercat-alu/Qwacky/README.md

 # Qwacky

-Qwacky is a wrapper for DuckDuckGo email protection service to manage and generate @duck.com private address.

 > **⚠️ Disclaimer**: This is NOT an official DuckDuckGo product.
 Qwacky is an independent, open-source project and is not affiliated with, endorsed by, or connected to DuckDuckGo in any way.
 Use at your own risk.

 ## Features